MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-roles.md

 2. In the navigation pane, select **Permissions & roles**.
 3. Under the **Permissions** header, select **Roles**.

+> [!NOTE]
-> ![Note] This only applies to Defender for Office 365 and Defender for Endpoint.
+> This only applies to Defender for Office 365 and Defender for Endpoint.
 Access for other workloads must be done in their relevant portals.

 ## Required roles and permissions